-The size of a message is defined to be the number of octets from the initial header until the last character in the message body.
+The size of a message is defined to be the number of octets in the [IMAIL] representation of the message.

-Note that for a message that is exactly 4,000 octets, the message is neither ":over" 4000 octets or ":under" 4000 octets.
+Note that for a message that is exactly 4,000 octets, the message is neither ":over" nor ":under" 4000 octets.